 What is Phishing?

-Phishing is when someone sends a fake email to a wide audience – to manipulate victims into clicking on embedded links, or opening attachments with the intention of either stealing personal information and/or putting malware onto your PC.
+Phishing is when someone sends a fake email to a wide audience – to manipulate victims into clicking on embedded links, or opening attachments, with the intention of either stealing personal information and/or putting malware onto their PC.
 A basic attack is generally distributed in large numbers, like spam.